RedHatGov/fips-compliant-vault/README.md

 This should build on all operating systems that support both java and maven.
 Please make sure that you have that tooling in place.
-In addtion, you need to get the certified Legion of the Bouncy Castle Java FIPS library from the (Bouncy Castle Java FIPS page)[http://www.bouncycastle.org/fips-java/].
+In addtion, you need to get the certified Legion of the Bouncy Castle Java FIPS library from the [Bouncy Castle Java FIPS page](http://www.bouncycastle.org/fips-java/).
 After the click-through acknowledgement, download the provider bc-fips-1.0.0.jar file.
 Next, add that jar file to your local maven repository.
 In a terminal window, type the following command: